What happens in a work health assessment?

 Is ill health affecting the way that you work?
 Have you been off work for a length of time due to illness?
 Or maybe your job is making an illness worse.
-For any of these reasons, your employer might recommend an occupational health assessment, also known as a work health assessment.
+For any of these reasons, your employer might recommend Occupational work health assessments.

 They are basically an assessment performed by a medical professional, the aim of which is to advise employers on an employee’s health and make recommendations on any adjustments that might make the working environment safer and healthier.